raojay7/raojay7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Jun Rao, a third-year Ph.D. candidate at the School of Computer Science and Technology, Harbin Institute of Technology (Shenzhen).
+I am Jun Rao, a third-year Ph.D. candidate at the School of Computer Science and Technology, Harbin Institute of Technology (Shenzhen), co-advised by [Min Zhang](https://zhangmin-nlp-ai.github.io/) and [Xuebo Liu](https://sunbowliu.github.io/).
 I published several papers at top conferences and international journals, including ACL, EMNLP, SIGIR, MM, TMM, CIKM, and IPM.
 I have a **strong preference** for methods that are **simple, intuitve and fun**.
 My long-term research goal is to build socially intelligent embodied agents with the ability to perceive and engage in **multimodal** human communication.
 As steps towards this goal, my research focuses on